ministar85/jdt-hello-.net8-upload-bash-java/README.md

 - run.sh
 - HelloWorldApp/ source directory

-Push it to GitHub, GitLab, or a private Git service.
+Push it to GitHub, GitLab or a private Git service.

 ### Step 2: Deploy from Git in OpenShift